Financial Statement Basics: The Balance Sheet

 Assets: contains all resources that the company owns at the balance sheet date.
 This includes both current and non-current assets that the company utilizes in order to generate future economic benefits.
 The most common current assets listed on the balance sheet includes cash, accounts receivable and inventory which are resources that are anticipated by management to be converted into cash within a year or the entity’s operating cycle, whichever is longer.
 Accounts receivable is simply the amount of money owed to the company by its customers which is generated from the sale of goods and services on account.
 Non-current assets, therefore, contains all resources owned by the company that have a useful life of more than one year.
 These assets are often referred to as Capital Assets which include equipment, buildings and land.
 Notice that all assets mentioned thus far whether current or non-current can be classified as Tangible Assets which contain physical substance.
 However, the balance sheet also presents Intangible Assets which are reported as non-current capital assets as well, since they have a useful life of more than one year but do not have any physical substance such as goodwill and patents.
 The sum of the current and non-current assets will equate to and be reported on the balance sheet as Total Assets of the company.

 Liabilities: represents the claims against the company’s assets that have not been paid at the balance sheet date.
 Therefore, they are obligations to the company’s creditors.
 Just like assets, liabilities are subdivided into current and non-current.
 Accounts Payable is a frequent account that can be seen on the balance sheet and is essentially the direct opposite of the accounts receivable balance.
 While accounts receivable are amounts owed to the company from a customer sale on account, accounts payable are amounts owed by the company to its creditors arising from purchases on account both of which are either expected to be collected or paid typically within 30 days.
 Non-current liabilities represent obligations that will not be settled for more than one year or the company’s operating cycle, whichever is longer.
-Long-term liabilities (non-current) found on the balance sheet include long-term bank loans and notes payable.
+Long-term liabilities (non-current) found on the how to get free gems on episode balance sheet include long-term bank loans and notes payable.
 The creditor’s claims against the assets can be seen by examining the fundamental accounting equation stated above where the entity’s assets equal the creditors’ claim which represents liabilities plus the owner’s claim of the assets representing the company’s equity.

 Equity: according to the fundamental accounting equation if we rearrange this to solve for equity, one can conclude that Equity = Assets – Liabilities.
 Upon closer examination, it can be clearly seen that equity represents the value of a business after liabilities have been reduced from the company’s assets.
 Often equity is referred to as the residual interest of a company.
 Also, it is important to note that the creditors’ claims to the assets are always settled first before the owner’s claim can be realized.